-A recent study which was published in the American Journal of cardiology, claims that turmeric extract can lower the risks of heart attack by up to 56%.
+A study which was published in the American Journal of cardiology, claims that turmeric extract can lower the risks of heart attack by up to 56%.
 This study supports an earlier research published in 2012 in the Nutrition Research Journal which showed that turmeric can be as effective as an aerobic exercise in improving heart health.
-The reserachers of the current study claim that the effect of turmeric on the cardiovascular system can be compared to an hour of brisk walking or jogging.
+The researchers of the current study claim that the effect of turmeric on the cardiovascular system can be compared to an hour of brisk walking or jogging.

 Curcumin, the active ingredient of turmeric, that is also responsible to the spice’s color, was found to improve the vascular function, particularly in postmenopausal women.
 At this time of a woman’s life, heart problems could easily arise and thus become a real health concern.